steveclarke/mcp-superthread-plus/docs/first-release.md

 # First Release Guide

-This guide covers the initial v1.0.0 release of `mcp-superthread-plus` to npm.
+This guide covers the initial v0.1.0 pre-release of `mcp-superthread-plus` to npm.
 Good news: you can use `np` for your first release!

 ## Can I Use np for First Release?